gualtierotesta/blog/docs/index.md

 # Welcome to Gualtiero Testa blog

-`Articles` section contains posts on different topics.
+The `Articles` section contains posts on different topics.

-`Books` section is dedicated to books review.
+The `Books` section is dedicated to book reviews.

-`Tools` section include handy and quick reference to several developers tools.
+The `Tools` section include handy and quick reference to several developers' tools.